-Mime – Is a silent art form that uses body and face as instruments of communication.
+Mime – A silent art form that uses body and face as instruments of communication.
 The art of mime is based on careful and sensitive observation, and the translation of that observation, along with thoughts and emotion into movement and expression so as to express a mood or present a scenario.
-The performer must communicate character, story line, location and emotion clearly.
-Skills such as economy of movement, eye focus, the ability to position objects and maintain consistency of distance are vital.
+The performer must communicate character, storyline, location and emotion clearly.
+Skills such as economy of movement, eye focus, the ability to position objects, and maintain consistency of distance are vital.
 While classical mime skills may be incorporated into the mime work, the focus is on the piece as an artistic whole — as a scene driven by personal communication.

-Mixed Choir / Chorus – A group of female and male singers performing as a unit.
+Mixed Choir / Chorus – A group of singers of different voice parts performing as a unit (typically SATB or SAB).

-Musical Theatre / Broadway Musical – A staged production, recognized revue, or movie musical that incorporates the elements of acting, song and movement.
+Musical Theatre – A staged production, recognized revue, or movie musical that incorporates the elements of acting, song and movement.
 See Revue →

 Obbligato – An accompaniment that has a distinct character and independence providing special or unusual effects, and is an integral part of the composition.

 Operetta – See Light Opera/Operetta →

 Oratorio – Drama which may be sacred or secular and is set to music.
 It contains all the elements of an opera, but is seldom staged.